-Date Recipient Name Recipient Organization Format Number of Copies Digital (Email) 1
+Date Recipient Name Recipient Organization Format Number of Copies 11/2018 Greg Butcher's Office Erie County Office of Emergency Management Digital (Email) 1

 Introduction

 To protect the well-being of residents, staff, and visitors, the following all-hazards Comprehensive Emergency Management Plan (CEMP) has been developed and includes considerations necessary to satisfy the requirements for a Pandemic Emergency Plan (PEP).
 Appendix K of the CEMP has been adjusted to meet the needs of the PEP and will also provide facilities a form to post for the public on the facility's website, and to provide immediately upon request.
 The CEMP is informed by the conduct of facility-based and community-based risk assessments and pre-disaster collaboration with the following stakeholders: